leikareipa/lintulista/README.md

 With an easy-to-use interface and emphasis on visual presentation, Lintulista offers an interesting and accessible way to record your sightings - a good alternative to plain Excel tables.

-You can find Lintulista live on the web [here](https://www.tarpeeksihyvaesoft.com/lintulista/) (temporarily down - in the meantime, please see a video demonstration [here](https://www.youtube.com/watch?v=ncM-ybapv_g)!).
+You can find Lintulista live on the web [here](https://www.tarpeeksihyvaesoft.com/lintulista/).
 Note that the app is currently in beta, so you may still encounter issues that will be absent in more mature versions.

 **Features**
 - Easy and convenient to use - no account creation or login required